nitinbarolia/Python-Programs/README.md

 # Python-MiniPrograms(for Fun2Learn)

+### Porgram 1 -
-1- Audio-book ---> A program which can read any pdf file.
+ Audio-book ---> A program which can read any pdf file.

+### Porgram 2-
-2- Talking friend ---> Added a program which can make python talk.
+ Talking friend ---> Added a program which can make python talk.

+### Porgram 3-
-3- Convert any image into ascii art.
+ Convert any image into ascii art.